afhayden/kickstarter-analysis/README.md

 We also compared the outcomes of various funding goals.
 Funding goals of $1,000 or less exhibited the most success, followed by $35,000 thru $45,000, and lastly $5,000 thru $15,000.
 Failed goals tend to be within the range of $15,000 thru $35,000 and anything above $45,000.
 "Fever" funding goal of $10,000 with still within the successful range.

 - What are some limitations of this dataset?
+It would be more beneficial if the data can also be broken down by city and/or state to provide analysis based on regiions.
+Data on types of backers, such as income level would also help to identify whome to target for pledge opportunities.

 - What are some other possible tables and/or graphs that we could create?
 A histogram from the goals and pledges would help visualize the mean, mode, skewness and where the outliers are.
+A scatterplot diagram would definitely show some outliers.